alexhunsley/alexhunsley.github.io/index.md

-## professional
+## professional experience

-Professional experience: 20 years software engineering; 15 of those are mobile focused, specialising in iOS.
+20 years software engineering; 15 of those are mobile focused, specialising in iOS.

 ## education